An Integrated Bathymetric and Topographic Digital Terrain Model of the Canadian Arctic Archipelago

 American Geophysical Union Publications

 Alm, Goran; Macnab, Ron; Jakobsson, Martin; Kleman, Johan; and McCracken, Mark, "An Integrated Bathymetric and Topographic Digital Terrain Model of the Canadian Arctic Archipelago" (2002).
-Center for Coastal and Ocean Mapping.
+EOS Transactions, American Geophysical Union.
 561.

 This document is currently not available here.